By Farzad Ghotaslou – Art in Tanzania internship

 Nakupenda Beach

-Nakupenda (Swahili for I love you) is the name of a slender slice of sandbank just off the coast of Stone Town.
+Nakupenda (Swahili for ‘I love you’) is the name of a slender slice of what sank just off the coast of the Ocean.
 And what’s not to love?
-Abutting the ocean’s brilliant blue, this tiny beach is an idyll of sand as soft and white as baby powder.
-It’s the perfect spot for swimming, snorkelling in clear waters flickering with marine life, and generally keeping cool under the hot African sun.
-If you’re lucky you might glimpse the local superstars – the much-loved dolphins, doing their own thing in the distance.
+Abutting the ocean’s brilliant blue, this tiny beach is a strip of sand as soft and white as baby powder.
+It’s the perfect spot for swimming, snorkelling in clear waters, flickering with marine life, and generally, you’re cooling off under the hot African sun.
+If you’re lucky, you might glimpse the local superstars – the much-loved dolphins, doing their own thing in the distance.

 Prison Island:

-The prison – which is now owned by a hotel – was built in 1893 and was initially intended to house violent prisoners from the mainland and sick people.
+The prison, which is now owned by a hotel, was built in 1893 and was initially intended to house violent prisoners from the mainland and sick people.

 You will visit the tortoise sanctuary, which contains a large colony of giant tortoises imported from the Seychelles in the late 19th century.
 The average weight of these creatures is 200 kg, and many are said to be over 150 years old.
 There will be a chance to touch the tortoise and take photos.
 The island is also home to a colony of beautiful peacocks.